gate-sso/vpn_gate/README.md

 ------------
 Change the attribute/default.rb to suit the needs of the VPN, then run the chef-solo configuration.

-<tt>chef-solo -c solo.rb -j solo.json</tt>
+<tt>./setup_ipsec.sh</tt>

-Setup PAM URL and token with GATE_URL and GATE_TOKEN environment variable.
+Setup PAM URL, token, NSS URL, and NSS API KEY with GATE_URL, GATE_TOKEN, NSS_GATE_URL, NSS_API_KEY environment variable.

-Default installation consists of PAM and StrongSwan installation, nss and lib-nss can be added by editing solo.json file.
-The installed file is located in /usr/local/lib.
+Default installation consists of PAM, StrongSwan, NSS, and lib-nss installation, it can be changed by editing solo.json file.

 Make sure there is no installation of StrongSwan (along with it module, try apt autoremove) in the machine, before starting the chef-solo.
 Also, compilation of the pam module needs additional -lpam flag to be recognized by StrongSwan charon.